riadfrancoq/quanta-research-group.github.io/index.md

 # QUANTA

 ​The group emerged in 2021 as a research seedbed under the name "Quantum Computing".
 In 2024, after an unsuccessful attempt to group all quantum initiatives in the country, it was restructured and adopted the name QUANTA.
+[Universidad Nacional de Colombia](https://unal.edu.co)

 {%
   include button.html